MicrosoftDocs/entra-powershell-docs/docs/conceptual/manage-roles.md

 ### List Microsoft Entra role assignments for a user

 A role can be assigned to a user directly or transitively via a group.
-This article describes how to list the Microsoft Entra roles assigned to a user
+This article describes how to list the Microsoft Entra roles assigned to a user.

 Follow these steps to list Microsoft Entra roles assigned to a user using PowerShell.

-1. Install Microsoft.Graph module using [Install-module](/powershell/azure/active-directory/install-adv2).
+1. Install Microsoft.
+Graph module using [Install-module](/powershell/azure/active-directory/install-adv2).

     ```powershell
     Install-module -name Microsoft.Graph